Eryck13/BrowserSpoof/README.md

 Setup Guide coming soon.

-Currently investigating issues with user:pass proxies not logging in, use IP:Port proxies for now until resolved.
+Currently investigating issues with user:pass proxies not logging in for users, use IP:Port proxies for now until resolved.

 Temporary Guide: